 How to finally start dealing with procrastination

-“Most people do procrastinate,” says Angela Skuba, coordinator of NAIT’s academic support services.
+“Most people do procrastinate,” says Angela Skuba, a coordinator with NAIT's Learning Services.
 She oversees tutoring services and delivers workshops to help students succeed – giving them tips we too may benefit from as we put off dealing with our own procrastination issues.

 So, time to get on with it.
 Here, Skuba tells us what we need to do to face the task at hand and see it through.